Reconnecting With Old Clients: A Step-By-Step Guide

 Now you need to Act

-If you lead with value it becomes easy and embarrassment-free to re-establish your connection with valuable ex-clients and other contacts.
-Because you’re starting off by giving tremendous value to them – you can be confident that rejection will be minimum.
+If you lead with value the reconnecting with old clients becomes easy and embarrassment-free.
+Because you're starting off by giving tremendous value to them – you can be confident that rejection will be minimum.

 But you need to make it happen.